rishisiddharth/OURA_Report/README.md

 # OURA_Report
-This is my health data from ring I wear, OURA.
-It tracks heart rate, metrics in sleep, and an activity score, made up of steps etc).
-It provides simple analysis and I was able to build a story with the data to backup some of the results
+This Project consists of my health data from my Oura ring.
+This was during when I tore my ACL, so we can see the metrics, before and after surgery and map out the discrepancies.

 ## View Report
 [VIEW the HTML Report]((https://htmlpreview.github.io/?https://github.com/Rsiddharth54/OURA_Report/blob/main/report_complete.html)